 Fremantle is one of the easiest cities in the world to explore by foot or bike.
 All leading attractions are located within walking distance of the Fremantle Train Station and the free Fremantle CAT bus completes regular circuits around the city stopping at popular places of interest and offering easy access to major attractions and venues.
-A great way for visitors to get around is to take the Fremantle Tram Tour which completes regular circuits of the city with educational commentary, hire a bike from the Fremantle Visitor Centre, join a guided tour or follow one of the self-guided interactive walking trails.
+A great way for visitors to get around is to take the Fremantle Tram Tour which completes regular circuits of the city with educational commentary, hire a bike from the Fremantle Visitor Centre or join a guided tour.

-Fremantle's streets are abuzz with buzzing pubs, small bars, restaurants and cafes that full to the brim with patrons from across the globe.
-Stroll down the 'Cappuccino Strip', Wray Avenue and South Terrace for lively cafes and try a visit to one of the stylish micro-breweries offering an incredible range of tasty amber ales.
+Fremantle's streets are abuzz with pubs, small bars, restaurants and cafes that are full to the brim with patrons from across the globe.
+Stroll down the 'Cappuccino Strip', Wray Avenue and South Terrace for lively cafes or check out one of the stylish micro-breweries offering an incredible range of tasty amber ales.

 Arts and shopping in Fremantle

-Art lovers are catered for in Fremantle with art ranging from highbrow gallery displays to Indigenous designs, to street art on the side walk.
+Art lovers are catered for in Fremantle with art rranging from highbrow gallery displays to Indigenous designs and street art on the sidewalk.
 Fremantle is also home to Notre Dame University Australia, whose investment in, and restoration of, many fine old buildings has brought new life to the West End, as students from all over the world fill its streets.

 Fremantle also has seven days a week shopping, allowing visitors to relax over a cup of coffee before going in search of innovative fashion or that special gift from Fremantle's quirky shopping precincts.

-Shoppers love Fremantle for its funky Australian fashions and independent designs, with young and upcoming designers are choosing Fremantle to launch their stunning new designs - there are around 50 boutiques crammed into Market and High Streets.
+Shoppers love Fremantle for its funky Australian fashions and independent designs.
+With young and upcoming designers choosing Fremantle to launch their stunning new designs - there are around 50 boutiques crammed into Market and High Streets.
 Don't miss the vibrant weekend markets for the freshest of fruit and veg, as well as an eclectic mix of buskers, stalls and goods.
-Even if you don't buy anything, an afternoon pottering through the following markets is enough to forget your everyday worries.
+Even if you don't buy anything, an afternoon pottering through the markets is enough to forget your everyday worries.

 Outside Fremantle's city centre you'll find gorgeous beaches and walking and bicycle trails meandering along the sparkling waters of the coast and the river's edge.
 South Fremantle with its calm beaches and restaurants has emerged as a vital part of the Fremantle experience and in East Fremantle you'll find river walks, parks and restaurants.

-Leighton and Port Beaches are famous for their long stretches of white sand and beachside cafés while North Fremantle is a haven for cafés, restaurants and live music bars.
+Leighton Beach and Port Beach are famous for their long stretches of white sand and beachside cafés while North Fremantle is a haven for cafés, restaurants and live music bars.

 Plan your trip to Fremantle

-Find the top accommodation, attractions and tours in Fremantle to help plan your trip.
+Find the top accommodation, attractions, tours and things to do in Fremantle to help plan your trip.